Òraid / Talk: How we see our Highland landscapes, Mairi McFadyen

 When most people think of ‘activism,’ they imagine people chained to trees and buildings, shouting slogans at protest marches or angrily complaining.
 Activism can be that, but it is much more than that.
 In many ways, activism is simply the practice of participatory democracy, of active citizenship: of getting stuck in and not waiting to be led.
 Activism enables us to participate directly and creatively in culture and in a democratic process (a process that is often otherwise marginalised to ticking a box).
 Activism can challenge the inevitability of injustice and gives people hope that change is still possible.
 Activism helps us see things differently.
 It opens up opportunities and possibilities for individuals and groups to connect, organise and make things happen: to change things.
 Once connections are made, this leads to new ideas being created, bringing about a change in everyone involved.
 Chris Erskine writes that it this a simple process: of connection, creation, change.

-‘The great disease of our time,’ writes Alastair McIntosh, 'is meaninglessless.'
-We can perhaps add to that alienation.
-Loneliness.
-Disconnection.
+‘The great disease of our time,’ writes Alastair McIntosh, 'is meaninglessless':

-1) Re-membering: in which we reclaim our histories; remembering and putting back together again what has happened to us: our community’s story.
-To quote Raghnaid Sandiland’s wonderful phrase – what is needed is a form of 'cultural darning and mending.'
-It’s about decolonisation.
-Asking searching questions, and seeing with new eyes.
+1) Re-membering: in which we remember the stories of our places.
+To quote Raghnaid Sandiland’s wonderful phrase, what is needed is a form of 'cultural darning and mending.'
+Asking searching questions and seeing with new eyes.